OurCodeBase/Docx/android-kali-gui/README.md

 sudo rm /var/lib/dpkg/info/udisks2.postinst && sudo echo "" >> /var/lib/dpkg/info/udisks2.postinst && sudo dpkg --configure -a && sudo apt-mark hold udisks2 && curl -OL https://raw.githubusercontent.com/harsh7i/Docx/main/android-kali-gui/hd-screen/vncstart && curl -OL https://raw.githubusercontent.com/harsh7i/Docx/main/android-kali-gui/hd-screen/vncstop && mv vncst* /usr/bin && chmod +x /usr/bin/vncst*
 ```

+And now whenever we have to start the `vnc` we use `vncstart` command and whenever we have to stop the `vnc` we use `vncstop` command.

 If you see this <br><br>
 <img src="assets/vnc-password.jpg"><br>
 Use any password what you want,
 But in `view-only` password section only use `n` and hit the `enter` button.
-Your `localhost:1` server is ready.
-You can use it in vnc viewer app.
-* Stop it after use using `vncstop` command.

-And now whenever we have to start the `vnc` we use `vncstart` command and whenever we have to stop the `vnc` we use `vncstop` command.

 I hope you understand how to use vnc viewer app.
 If not i will make a tutorial for you.